Updated on March 15, 2023 by Angelika

 4. What Are the Most Beautiful Cities in Germany?
 One Blog Post as a Basis for Many More

 In the annual blogger program The Content SocietyI've been taking part in since January, the plan is to write one blog article per week.
 Admittedly - the fact that I've only written three posts so far in 2023 discouraged me a bit.
 My one post in February was inspired by a weekly theme from The Content Society blogger coach Judith, who suggested to write a "What is ...?" expert article.
 At first, I thought of "What is the most beautiful city in Germany?"
 Since I couldn't answer that question for myself, I decided to write about a number of beautiful cities, hoping to find an answer while writing.
 I know my home country pretty well by now, and quickly knew which cities belonged in this article.
 I decided on 10 places (plus Rothenburg ob der Tauber, which is out of competition) - it could have been 20, but then I probably wouldn't have published the article until today.
 Because for each town I had to pick out the most important sights, historical facts and photos.
-It was time-consuming, but with this post I created the basis for 11 more blog posts with this article - one detailed article on each of these 11 cities.
+It was time-consuming, but with this blog post I created the basis for 11 more blog posts with this article - one detailed article on each of these 11 cities.

 5. What I am Looking Forward to in March